manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 Although `takeAction()` is invoked on `wizard`, it executes inside Hero.
 Without `@part`, the call to `attack()` dispatches on the Hero instance, not on the composite.
 Wizard's override is never reached.

 This is the fundamental limitation of ordinary object composition.
-It preserves external polymorphism, but internal self-calls remain trapped within the delegated object.
+Self-calls remain trapped within the delegated object.
 This limitation is known as the **Self problem**.

 ---